Stabilizing the singularity swap quadrature for near-singular line integrals: Problem setup and overview of singularity swap quadrature

 To evaluate $I_m$, one interpolates the SSQ numerator $F(t)$ using some fixed basis $\{\varphi_k\}_{k=1}^n$, so that

 with coefficients $c_k(t_0)$ computed from numerator samples $F_j\coloneqq F(t_j)$.
 This yields the interpolatory quadrature formula

-where $\mathbf{c}$ and $\mathbf{B}_m$ denotes the column vectors with entries $\{c_k\}$ and $\{B_k^m\}$, respectively.
-We refer to $B_k^m$ as \textit{basis integrals}---these are typically evaluated analytically using recurrence relation---while the associated vector $\mathbf{c}\odot\mathbf{B}_m$, where $\odot$ denotes elementwise multiplication, is the quadrature vector.
+where $\mathbf{c}$ and $\mathbf{B}^m$ denote the column vectors with entries $\{c_k\}$ and $\{B_k^m\}$, respectively.
+We refer to $B_k^m$ as \textit{basis integrals}---these are typically evaluated analytically using recurrence relations---while the associated vector $\mathbf{c}\odot\mathbf{B}^m$, where $\odot$ denotes the Hadamard (elementwise) product, is the quadrature vector.

-To make this framework concrete, we must specify the discretization nodes $\{t_j\}$, basis functions $\{\varphi_k\}$, and the form of the function $g(t,t_0)$.
+To make this framework concrete, we must specify the discretization nodes $\{t_j\}$, basis functions $\{\varphi_k\}$, and the form of the function $h(t,t_0)$.
 Following \cite{AFKLINTEBERG2021,afKlinteberg2024,krantz2024}, we adopt the choices summarized in Table~\ref{tab:ssq_summary}.
 For the real monomial basis, the coefficients $c_k$ in \eqref{eq:Fapprox} are obtained by solving a Vandermonde system via the Björck--Pereyra algorithm \cite{bjorck} or using a precomputed LU factorization, both with computational cost $\mathcal{O}(n^2)$.
 For the Fourier basis, the coefficients, corresponding to the Fourier coefficients of $F(t)$ in \eqref{eq:F}, are computed using the FFT at an $\mathcal{O}(n\log n)$ cost.
 Examining the table, the basis integrals $B_k^m(t_0)$ are as follows: \begin{itemize} \item For open curves (real monomial basis),

 \item For closed curves (Fourier basis),